Lulu-Soso/P14_TABLE_LIBRARY/README.md

 - **Seamless Integration** : Seamlessly integrate SuperTable into your existing React projects with ease.

-Whether you're looking to improve data presentation, simplify the management of large datasets, or create interactive tables for your web applications, SuperTableReact is the ideal tool to achieve your goals.
+## Customization Functions

+- **Edit Function** : Create an edit function to allow users to modify data directly from the table.

+- **Delete Function** : Set up a delete function to enable users to remove items from the table effortlessly.

+- **Mobile Adaptability** : SuperTable is designed to be responsive and adapt to mobile devices.
+Tables are user-friendly on smartphones and tablets.

 ## Getting Started

-To start using SuperTableReact, simply follow these steps:
+To start using SuperTableReact, simply follow these steps :

 1. **Installation** : Install SuperTableReact using npm or yarn.

 ```shell
 npm i supertable-react
 ```